• g2 badge

 With quizzes, you can promote one, several, or an entire product collection.
 They are one of the best ways to do so because they make the selection fun and personalized.

-Stumptown Coffee Roasters sells a bunch of different types of coffee (original blends, organic, decaf, ground, and more).
-To promote their product range (including new products) more effectively, they created a quiz for shoppers:
+Stumptown Coffee Roasters sells a bunch of different types of coffee.
+To promote their product range more effectively, they created a quiz for shoppers:

 In the end, the quiz generated a specific product recommendation: